CurtesMalteser/anim-fy-ios/README.md

 Go file > open (or press CMD + O) and open the project.

+You might need to "Set the active shceme" to be "AnimFy".
+In ca of doubts go Helpe menu and type "Switch schemes and destinations".
+Follow the instructions.

 I should build without problems and should be ready run on a simulator.

 ## How to use